Los Angeles County warns residents of possible curfew and 3-week stay-at-home order as COVID-19 restrictions tighten

 Individuals will also face tighter regulations.
 Beginning on Friday, a maximum of 15 people from a total of three different households will be permitted to gather, officials said, and all gatherings must continue to be outdoors.

-The heightened measures come just one day after California Governor Gavin Newsom announced the state is hitting the "emergency brake" on economic activity due to surging COVID-19 cases.
+The heightened measures come just one day after California Governor Gavin Newsom announced the state is hitting the "emergency brake" on economic activity due to surging COVID-19 cases in several counties.

 Los Angeles Mayor Eric Garcetti tweeted Tuesday that Los Angeles "is in a very dangerous situation."